-Note: For state employees, the experience component is interpreted at the level of Developmental Specialist 1.
+NOTE: For state employees the experience component is interpreted at the level of a Developmental Specialist 1.

 A Doctorate degree in community psychology, educational psychology, experimental psychology, psychology, rehabilitative psychology or other related degree from a program accredited by a regional educational board AND two (2) years of experience in treating and/or working with individuals in the appropriate specialty serviced by the agency may be substituted for the General Experience.

 Incumbents in this class may be required to possess and retain a valid Motor Vehicle Operator’s license.

 Incumbents in this class may be required to travel.

 Incumbents in this class may be required to lift and restrain individuals; may have some exposure to communicable/infectious diseases and to risk of injury from individuals.

 JOB CLASS DESIGNATION

 As defined by Sec.
 5-196 of the Connecticut General Statutes, a job class is a position or group of positions that share general characteristics and are categorized under a single title for administrative purposes.
 As such, a job class is not meant to be all-inclusive of every task and/or responsibility.